faizyorg/modernize-apps-guides/00-introduction.md

 In order to login, we will use the `oc` command.
 We can get the login command from OpenShift Console.

 Go to your OpenShift console and click on your username icon on the top right of the screen to open up the pop-down menu and then select **"Copy Login Command"**.

 <kbd>![](images/AROLatestImages/copylogin.jpg)</kbd>

+You will need to enter the same OpenShift credentials again.
 Then, it will open a new browser tab with a Display Token button.
 You can click on this button to get the login command.

 <kbd>![](images/AROLatestImages/displaytoken.jpg)</kbd>